rcrehuet/Python_for_scientists_2023/README.md

-# Python_for_Scientists_2017
+# Python for Scientists 2017
-Course material for the UB postgraduate course
+This repository contains the materials for the course _Python for Scientists_ that Fermin Huarte and I tought at the Universitat de Barcelona, on June 2013